ddnexus/elastics-doc/source/doc/4-flex-model/6-Live-Reindex.md

 If any other (not `MultipleReindexError`) error is raised during the process, the live-reindex will be aborted.
 In that case, your old index/indices have not been touched at all so they are exactly as before.
 The new index/indices being built are probably incomplete, so they have already been deleted by a rescue block, so they left no trace in your elasticsearch server.

-### Flex::LiveReindex.reindex_models
+### `reindex_models`

 > Use this live reindex to import/reimport `ActiveRecord` and `Mongoid` models.

-The migration block will receive __ONLY__ the tracked changes at the end of the reindexing.
+The `on_each_change` block will receive __ONLY__ the tracked changes at the end of the reindexing.

-If you don't pass any block a default proc will be used.
+If you don't configure any `on_each_change` block a default proc will be used.
 It will simply pull the current record/document from the DB and index it in the new index, or delete the elasticsearch document from the new index in case of a `'delete'` action.
 That's fine when you don't change the structure of your models, and change only the `flex_source` method for example.
 But if you delete or rename models, it will fail.
-In that case you could alias the models or split the changes in 2 deploys, or you  must pass an explicit block that will receive as usual the action and the document hash pulled from the old elasticsearch index at the moment of the change: you must do the changes in the document (like changing the type for example, or reindexing some other record, etc.) and return the proper result {% see 4.6#migration_block %}.
+In that case you could alias the models or split the changes in 2 deploys, or you  must configure an explicit `on_each_change` block that will receive as usual the action and the document hash pulled from the old elasticsearch index at the moment of the change: you must do the changes in the document (like changing the type for example, or reindexing some other record, etc.) and return the proper result {% see 4.6#id2 on_each_change %}.

 #### Full Reindex

 You can reindex all the `Flex::Configuration.flex_models`

 {% highlight ruby %}
-# if you pass no block the method will use a default proc
+# if you don't configure any block the method will use a default on_each_change block
 Flex::LiveReindex.reindex_models

-# explicit migrate block
+# explicit on_each_change block
-Flex::LiveReindex.reindex_models {|action, raw_document_hash| .... }
+Flex::LiveReindex.reindex_models(my_options) do |config|
+  config.on_each_change do |action, raw_document_hash|
+    ...
+  end
+end
 {% endhighlight %}

 #### Partial Reindex